 - Get a pull up bar at home.
 I’d say this won’t guarantee success, but not having one at home will guarantee failure.
 Do not rely on getting to the gym, or to us for that matter.
 Also it’s a private matter between you and the bar: basically you have bar “issues” and sometimes its best to deal with “issues” in private.
 This pull up bar is often recommended JML Iron Total Gym Upper Body Workout Bar

 - Understand that a pull up is not a rubbishy exercise like all those silly piltates wiggles and squirms that you do.
 Pull-ups are a predictive happiness test.
-If you have no pulls ups (and this is especially true of ladies) no-one of quality will want to marry you.
+If you have no pulls ups, no-one of quality will want to marry you.
 If you refuse to get that first pull up, stop reading this and go and get some cats.
 That’s all you will be good for.

 - .
 Look honestly at your weight.
 Pull-ups will be harder to get if you are over-weight.
 That does not mean you wait until you are the “right weight”.
 Get going now.
 It will be harder, but as I often say: “you ate it, now hump it”.